By J. L. Starkey

 Letters from Alberta

-As Grandma had promised, Alberta was, indeed, a huge help.
+As Grandma promised, Alberta was a huge help.
 She sent a wealth of information and memories, including copies of Uncle Morris’s research.
 A family history chart (which contained several brick walls) followed, along with many letters describing her research process.

-A few years ago, as I was (again) organizing old files, I noticed a green folder that looked oh-so-familiar.
+A few years ago, while organizing old files, I noticed a green folder that looked oh-so-familiar.
 I looked again, not daring to hope.
-Could it be THE family history folder?
-Surely not…those files were long gone.
-But…could it be?
+Could it be the family history folder?
+Surely not…that folder was long gone.

-It was indeed!
-My beginning research was all there: letters, responses, photos, interview notes, and those painstaking first attempts at a five-generation chart.
+It was!
+My early research was all there: letters, photos, interview notes, and those painstaking first attempts at a five-generation chart.
 The letters were yellowed with age and a bit brittle, but they were so welcome on that day.

-One of the letters in particular brought a tear to my eye.
+One of the letters brought a tear to my eye.
 Alberta had taken the time to write about her memories of my dad.
 On a day when I just wanted to hear from dad one more time, finding her letter was like a hello from him.
-Alberta’s letter now serves as a reminder that there is more to genealogy than just dates and citations, as she describes here: